 A delicious recipe!

-I happened about her recipe for Spaghetti al Pomodoro, which apparently she had for lunch every single day and decided to give it a try.
+I happened about her recipe for Spaghetti al Pomodoro, which apparently she had for lunch every single day, and tried it.
 Her son shared the recipe in the book that he published in her memory: Audrey At Home.
 The recipe has also been shared on the internet for a couple of years now.

 Note: I always have a mixture of carrots/celery/onion in individual packages in my deep freezer.
 This is a trick I picked up from the book Under the Tuscan Sun, and I simply love it.
 It made making Spaghetti al Pomodoro a cinch because half of the ingredients were already prepared and just needed a quick thaw.

-Basically, I chop up and saute one onion, one celery rib and one carrot in a bit of olive oil and season with salt and pepper and then pack this mixture ( a sofrito) individually in Ziploc sandwich bags that I fill and flatten out and store in the freezer for when I want to quickly put together sauces, stews and soups.
+Basically, I chop up and saute one onion, one celery rib and one carrot in a bit of olive oil and season with salt and pepper and then pack this mixture (a soffrito) individually in Ziploc sandwich bags I fill and flatten out and store in the freezer for when I want to quickly put together sauces, stews and soups.

 You will be amazed how streamlined your cooking will become when you have these building blocks stashed away in your deep freezer when you don’t have the energy or the inclination to chop, dice and simmer on a week-night!

 And now, without further ado, I present to you Audrey’s Spaghetti al Pomodoro and my pictures of the sauce simmering.
-The recipe was featured on the PBS website: https://www.pbs.org/food/recipes/audrey-hepburn-spaghetti-al-pomodoro/
+They featured the recipe on the PBS website: https://www.pbs.org/food/recipes/audrey-hepburn-spaghetti-al-pomodoro/